tddg/cs571-spring20/proj0a.md

 ---
 layout: page
-title: "Project 0a"
+title: "Project 0a: Unix Utilities (Warm-up for Systems Programming with C)"
 permalink: /proj0a.html
 ---

-# Project 0a: Unix Utilities (Warm-up for Systems Programming with C)

 ## Unix Utilities